The Rumba Foundation donates new lead gowns to our Interventional Radiology team

 Rumba has been a keen supporter of the Interventional Radiology (IR) service here in Guildford.
 We have been actively working with our human IR colleagues, especially from the Royal Surrey County Hospital, to advance the scope and range of procedures we are able to offer our patients.
 The added complexity and skill set required means more people are needed in theatre, and this generous gift of the new gowns allows this to happen.

 The work Gerard McLauchlan and his team are doing is frankly amazing, and he is now reporting his findings at international veterinary meetings.
-The owners love the minimally invasive nature meaning tiny wounds and minimal pain.
+Our clients love the minimally invasive nature meaning tiny wounds and minimal pain.
 I would imagine the patients feel the same way.

 Founders of the organisation, Fiona and Jim Hindle started the foundation in 2012 in honour of their cat, Rumba, and has led the charity to fund highly advanced equipment to give the best clinical care to animals today.